oracle/cloudtestdrive/AppDev/functionsandevents/Fn Handson: Functions and Events.md

 <br>
 Press the "Upload Objects" button to upload the object.
 The function will be triggered in a few seconds.

-To check execution navigate to the Functions page in the console, select your application (imagecatalogappNN) and then the function (imagecatalogfunction).
+To check execution, navigate to the Functions page in the console, select your application (imagecatalogappNN) and then the function (imagecatalogfunction).

 In the metrics graphs you should see a point appear for the first function invocation.